Hiking the Waʻahila Ridge Trail to Mt. Olympus (ʻAwaʻawaloa) on Oʻahu, Hawaiʻi

 Native Plants on Waʻahila Ridge

-Within the first mile of Waʻahila Ridge, look out for the native ʻIlima flower growing on the side of the trail, but like so many other Hawaiʻi hikes, the lower elevations of Waʻahila Ridge are dominated by non-native/ invasive species like Cook pine, Strawberrry guava, Christmas berry, etc.
+On the first mile of Waʻahila Ridge, native Hawaiian plants include ʻIlima and ʻUhaloa, but like many other Hawaiʻi hikes, the lower elevations of Waʻahila Ridge are dominated by non-native, invasive species such as Cook Pine, Strawberry Guava, and Christmas Berry.

-However, once you get into the upper elevations of Waʻahila, there are countless native plants to look out for like ʻĀkia, Alani, Kāwaʻu, Kōlea, and obviously the stapes, like ʻŌhiʻa, Koa, and Uluhe.
+However, once Waʻahila Ridge ascends to the upper elevations, there are countless native plants to look out for, including ʻĀkia, Alani, Kāwaʻu, Kōlea, ʻŌhiʻa lehua, Koa, and Uluhe—to truly name only a few.

 Read My Separate Post: Native Hawaiian Plant Guide